sjsrey/ors/ors.md

 open funding and kick starter crowdfunding initiatives

-For science to be truly open, two components need to be operative. *Open data* constitutes available, intelligible, asssessible and useable data.  *Open access*  to scientific publications and knowledge allows the realization of the building on shoulders of giants XXXget quote.
-Accessbility is more than the ability to acquire since a key impediment to scientific progress is that much published research is unintelligible beyond the origin specialist domain.
+For science to be truly open, two components need to be operative. *Open data* constitutes available, intelligible, accessible and usable data.  *Open access*  to scientific publications and knowledge allows the realization of the building on shoulders of giants XXXget quote.
+Accessibility is more than the ability to acquire since a key impediment to scientific progress is that much published research is unintelligible beyond the origin specialist domain.
 This effective communication of results and methods is paramount [@Boulton:2012kx].

 ### Open Source